-I love being a gamer.
-I am proud to call myself a gamer because that’s what I do on a daily basis.
-I regularly play games on my PS4, iPad, or on my phone.
-I am a fan of all types of genres, such a shooters, RPGs, or puzzle games, you see me interacting with some sort of screen.
-However, I hate that there’s still a stigma of female gamers.
-When I meet someone new, it always seems like it’s such a surprise that I like to play video games.
-It shouldn’t be a surprise anymore because of how much video games is part of pop culture along with our favorite TV shows or movies.
+I love playing video games.
+I am proud to call myself a gamer because that's what I do daily.
+I regularly play on my PS4, iPad, or on my phone.
+I am a fan of all types of genres, such as shooters, RPGs, or puzzle games, you see me interacting with some screen.
+However, I hate that there's still a stigma of female gamers.
+When I meet someone new, it always seems like it's such a surprise that I like to play video games.
+It shouldn't be a surprise anymore because of how much video games are a part of pop culture, along with our favorite TV shows or movies.

 It’s slowly becoming recognized as a normal hobby and not a “waste of time”.
-However, it’s even a bit harder for female gamers because of the stereotypes that was developed when it was first introduced to society.
+However, it’s even a bit harder for female gamers because of the stereotypes that have been developed when gaming was first introduced to our society.

 Female gamer.
 Female pro gamer.
-Why can’t it just be gamer?
-Female gamers are just like any other gamers out there.
-We buy our games, play it every day, and we rage-quit when we can’t get past a certain level or solve a puzzle just like any other passionate gamer.
+Why can’t it just be a gamer?
+Female gamers are just like any other gamer out there.
+We buy our games, play them every day, and we rage-quit when we can’t get past a certain level or solve a puzzle just like any other passionate gamer.

-Majority of these commercials in the 1980s and 1990s always featured a male lead.
-Rarely do you see a female lead playing a popular game in a commercial during these decades.
-But there are female lead characters like Tomb Raider or Metroid, but they’re rarely seen as a popular figure for girls to relate to.
+The majority of these commercials in the 1980s and 1990s always featured a male lead.
+Do you see a female lead playing a popular game in a commercial during these decades?
+But there are female lead characters like Tomb Raider or Metroid however, they’re rarely seen as a popular figure for girls to relate to.